Merced, California: History

 Homes at the median level in Merced had lost 62% of their value from the second quarter of 2006, when they peaked at $336,743, the biggest drop anywhere in the country.
-Home prices have since rebounded, with the median sale price in April 2018 at $247,000.
-The current average being $358,000.
+Home prices have since rebounded, with the median sale price in April 2018 at $247,000 and stabilizing at around $400,000 in February, 2022 through January 2026.
 Investors from outside of the Valley were helping to drive up home prices.

 The metro area went to a 14.2% unemployment rate in December 2013.
 Having since recovered to a rate of 8.7% in April 2018.
 Some efforts have been directed towards diversifying its economy and are showing a lowering trend in the overall unemployment rate, according to the Bureau of Labor Statistics.